-By this time Fritz's daughters and their spouses, the second generation, were well involved in the operation of the park and the growth and development of the park continued throughout the 1950s.
+By this time, Fritz's daughters and their spouses, the second generation, were well involved in the park's operation, and the park's growth and development continued throughout the 1950s.
 Some existing rides were replaced with others.

-In 1962, the original Pony Ring was removed and the Scooters were installed in its place, along with significant additional expansion to the park.
+In 1962, the original Pony Ring was removed, the Scooters were installed in its place, and significant additional expansion to the park was made.
 By the late 60s, several thrill rides were purchased to appeal to older children and teenagers.
 Kiddieland was beginning its evolution into a family amusement park.
 At this time, Kiddieland was operating with about 20 rides and attractions.
-In 1967 Fritz died unexpectedly before he saw the Polyp, the last ride he purchased installed and operating at Kiddieland.
+In 1967 Fritz died unexpectedly before he saw the Polyp, the last ride he purchased, installed and operating at Kiddieland.

-Early in the 1980s, park growth and development continued with the addition of the ever popular Race-A-Bouts gasoline powered antique car ride that intertwined with the north loop of the train tracks and encompassed two small ponds.
-The original game building that was added in 1978 was replaced with a larger more accessible building, and the Volcano Play Center was designed and built.
-This area was a play area designed to help enhance a child's motor skills with net climbs, a ball crawl, tube slides along with a kid powered Raft Ride.
-These elements were built into and around a scaled down realistic replica of a volcano and also included one of the most remembered and mentioned Kiddieland ride, the Hand Cars.
-The last major addition to the park in the 80s was the Galleon a high swinging brightly lit pirate ship that was installed in 1986.
+Early in the 1980s, park growth and development continued with the addition of the ever-popular Race-A-Bouts gasoline-powered antique car ride that intertwined with the north loop of the train tracks and encompassed two small ponds.
+The original game building that was added in 1978 was replaced with a larger, more accessible building, and the Volcano Play Center was designed and built.
+This area was a play area designed to help enhance a child's motor skills with net climbs, a ball crawl, tube slides, and a kid-powered Raft Ride.
+These elements were built into and around a scaled-down realistic replica of a volcano and also included one of the most remembered and mentioned Kiddieland rides, the Hand Cars.
+The last major addition to the park in the 80s was the Galleon, a high-swinging, brightly lit pirate ship that was installed in 1986.
 Late in 1987, Anne Fritz, the wife of Kiddieland's founder, died.

-In spring of 1995 some reshuffling was done to accommodate guests' wishes to have a bigger, better place to eat in the park.
-The Sky Fighter and the Umbrella Ride were relocated to the area previously used by the miniature gasoline powered Tractors in order to make room for a new Food Court.
-At the same time other renovations included rebuilding the old Popcorn Stand into an all new Pizza Stand, rebuilding the old front game building so that it now houses the Water Race Game & Can Alley Games along with the Guest Services booth.
+In the spring of 1995, some reshuffling was done to accommodate guests' wishes for a bigger, better place to eat in the park.
+The Sky Fighter and the Umbrella Ride were relocated to the area previously used by the miniature gasoline-powered Tractors in order to make room for a new Food Court.
+At the same time, other renovations included rebuilding the old Popcorn Stand into an all-new Pizza Stand, and rebuilding the old front game building so that it now houses the Water Race Game & Can Alley Games along with the Guest Services booth.

 |Among its attractions was a fire engine, which was used to pick up birthday party guests at their homes and deliver them to the amusement park.|